sourcegraph/handbook/content/departments/engineering/dev/process/escalation-engineer-rotation.md

 ### As an escalation engineer, what happens when I'm not on rotation anymore to the things I did?

 The standard approach to ownership applies here: you're owning the solution and if you don't want to or can't anymore, you're expected to find a new owner.

+### What are the availability expectations for EEs?

+Escalation engineers are expected to be available during their normal working hours.
+They are entitled to normal time off (PTO, sick days, etc) and should not be expected to be available during those times.
+However, we try to pick EEs so that they are not away for long periods during their rotation, and also in a way that they cover normal AMER and EMEA hours as a pair.